-1. Dishes in Bangkok : Crispy Pork (Moo Kgrob)
+1. Crispy Pork (Moo Kgrob) – Best Thai Dishes

-3. Dishes in Bangkok: Hot and Sour Soup (Tom Yum)
+3. What You Must Eat in Bangkok: Hot and Sour Soup (Tom Yum) – Best Thai Dishes

-4. Dishes in Bangkok: Green Papaya Salad (Som Tam)
+4. What You Must Eat in Bangkok: Green Papaya Salad (Som Tam)

-5. Dishes in Bangkok: Basil Pork (Moo Pad Kaphrao)
+5. What You Must Eat in Bangkok: Basil Pork (Moo Pad Kaphrao)

-This is one of the dishes that might not by striking by its looks or style, however it’s cool textures are an interesting experience in itself.
-It’s a simple stir fry of ground pork and holy basil.
-It’s easy to make, too: ground pork, chilies, kaffir lime leaves, soy sauce, fish sauce, garlic, and a whole bunch of holy basil!
+Moo Pad Kaphrao is a simple stir-fry of ground pork and holy basil that’s easy to make.
+It’s often seasoned with chilies, kaffir lime leaves, soy sauce, fish sauce, garlic, and a whole bunch of holy basil.

-If Basil Pork is easy to make, Green Curry certainly is not.
-The green curry paste has up to 15 ingredients.
-This paste is then added to coconut milk, a protein (mostly chicken in Bangkok), palm sugar, fish sauce, and sometimes a few veggies.
-It’s then served with a side of rice.
-It’s incredibly fragrant and aromatic and the mandatory balance of the five tastes is obvious in a good green curry dish.
+Green Curry is a fragrant and aromatic dish made with a paste that contains up to 15 ingredients.
+It’s then added to coconut milk, chicken, palm sugar, fish sauce, and sometimes a few veggies.
+It’s served with a side of rice and balances the five tastes perfectly.

-7. Dishes in Bangkok: Mango and Sticky Rice
+7. What You Must Eat in Bangkok: Mango and Sticky Rice

-8. Dishes in Bangkok: Thai pork jerky (Moo Dad Diew)
+8. What You Must Eat in Bangkok: Thai pork jerky (Moo Dad Diew)

-This dish is a sure-fire hit with any North American farang.
-While it might look unappealing while hanging in the sun on a hot and sticky day, this is pork jerky at its finest.
-It’s way better than the convenience store version available at home!
-Even its flavour is similar to the sweet-and-sour combination of our jerky.
-The pieces of meat sold on street carts outside are usually cooked on a charcoal grill once you select the ones you want to buy, and finally sprinkled with roasted sesame seeds for added crunch.
-Grab yourself an ice cold Singha and munch away!
+Thai Pork Jerky is a sure-fire hit with North American farang.
+It’s way better than the convenience store version available at home and has a sweet-and-sour combination of flavors.
+The pieces of meat sold on street carts are usually cooked on a charcoal grill and sprinkled with roasted sesame seeds for added crunch.